 Overall best use of a theme/concept throughout a publication.
 Theme must be introduced on the book's cover and carried out visually/verbally on the ensuing endsheets, opening/closing pages, table of contents & sections dividers, and colophon.
-Careful development and unified presentation create a cohesive book that effectively tells the story of the school year.
+Careful development and unified presentation create a cohesive book that effectively tells the story of the school year to the desired audience.